therealexpertai/notebooks/README.md

 | [`Play with NL API`](nlapi/play_with_expertai_nlapi.ipynb) | step by step overview of Natural Languare API.

-We appreciate your contribution to this repo, so don't hesitate to submit your changes via pull request to this repository for bug fixing or for adding a new notebook as well!
+We appreciate your contribution to this repo, so don't hesitate to submit your changes via pull request  for bug fixing or for adding a new notebook as well!

 ```bash
 pull request https://github.com/therealexpertai/notebooks